chromealex/ecs-submodule/ECSAddons/DataConfigGenerator/README.md

 Second column - template(s) to be use.<br>
 Third column - Config name.<br>

+> Note, if you leave spreadsheet cell empty, there are no component would be created for this data config.

 ##### Default Parsers
 Primitive types like int, float, etc. have built-in parsers.<br>
 Array types could be added with json-format: [1, 2, 3] or ["s1", "s2", "s3"]<br>